-Bridgerton’s England is a location guide to all the key filming sites in the series with author Antonia Hicks linking each fictional location to its real-life counterpart.
+Bridgerton’s England is a location guide to all the key filming sites in the hit Netflix series with author Antonia Hicks linking each fictional location to its real-life counterpart.

-This is the perfect book for fans of the grand stately homes and sweeping classical landscapes that producers Chris Van Dusen and Shonda Rhimes picked to bring Julia Quinn’s novels to life on the screen.
+This is the perfect book for fans of the show but also of grand stately homes and sweeping classical landscapes that producers Chris Van Dusen and Shonda Rhimes picked to bring Julia Quinn’s novels to life on the screen.
 Almost all the stately homes, houses, parks and gardens used in Bridgerton are open to the public and the book examines their history, linking important scenes to each location and giving details of where and when you can visit them to relive the drama.

 ‘Sumptuous new book’